averyhiebert/groundstation/documentation/quickstart.md

 connected clients) after a 10-second pause.
 The pause is meant to allow you time to start the client before the server starts sending data, so you should probably hurry and complete the next step quickly.
-Sorry.

 ## Step 5 - Start the client
 Open the file `client/index.html` in a browser.
 If you have an internet connection, you should see an OpenStreetMaps map filling most of the page.
-With luck, data from the server should begin to appear on the map.
+With luck, a red arrow representing the rocket should appear on the map after a couple of seconds.

 ## Apology
 This process is not very intuitive, since this entire project was an